-The Property Management and the lead service provider will use the following criteria to screen for eligible tenants for the 48 supportive housing units at the NoHo Senior Villas: tenants must be an adult or older adult 55 years of age or older with a household income of 30% AMI or less; at least one household member must be diagnosed with severe mental illness or serious emotional disturbance and be homeless.
-PATH will collaborate with DMH to screen all applicants applying for the MHSA units, verify applicants' homeless status, and complete the MHSA tenant certification process.
+The Property Management and the lead service provider will use the following criteria to screen for eligible tenants for the 25 supportive housing units at the NoHo Senior Villas: tenants must be an adult or older adult 55 years of age or older with a household income of 35% AMI or less; at least one household member must be diagnosed with severe mental illness or serious emotional disturbance and be homeless.
+The following criteria will be used to screen for eligible tenants for the 18 units reserved for chronically homeless seniors: tenants must be an adult or older adult 55 years of age or older with a household member must be diagnosed with severe mental illness or serious emotional disturbance and be homeless.
+The following criteria will be used to screen for eligible tenants for the 18 units reserved for chronically homeless seniors: tenants must be an adult or older adult 55 years of age or older with a household income of 25% AMI or less; at least one household member must be diagnosed with severe mental illness or serious emotional disturbance and be chronically homeless.
+Chronically homeless is defined as having been continuously homeless for a year or more during the past three years or having experienced four or more episodes of sustained homelessness during the past three years, as defined by the State of California Governor's Homeless Initiative Notice of Funding Availability.
+PATH will collaborate with DMH to screen all applicants applying for the MHSA units, verify applicants' homeless and chronically homeless status, and complete the MHSA tenant certification process.